 It gives a high-level overview of what firms need to do now to comply with the onshored MiFID regime as it applies to transaction reporting.
 It also gives more detail about our internal project timetables (including IT build) and the industry testing schedule.
 Check our Brexit pages for further information as it becomes available.

-Except where stated otherwise, all the following information relates to a scenario where the UK leaves the EU without an implementation period.
+Except where stated otherwise, all the following information relates to a scenario where the UK leaves the EU without a transition period.

 Replacing the ESMA FIRDS system for the UK